colinmarc/colinmarc.github.com/blind.md

 ***

 Later, after Matt and Jackie had gone to bed, Will and Karen stayed up to drink and smoke.
-They had dropped the personas, the roleplaying, mostly, to Will’s relief.
+They had dropped the personas, the roleplaying, mostly, to Will’s relief—although they now seemed to be roleplaying something else.

 Karen had opened a window behind the couch to let the smoke out, and so to keep warm they draped a blanket over both their feet and sat across from each other, each at one end of the couch.
 The ashtray sat on the floor, with a little bits of ash sitting around it from when one of them had missed.
 Will periodically fidgeted with his phone—still no response—and balanced his beer on the back of the couch, above him.
+He was fairly confident he knew what this was, and what supposed to happen next.

 Karen was pontificating.
 “I guess what I’m saying is… like, with planes.
 There must be some, just, magic that makes them fly.
 You know?”